 Day 3.
 Chiavari, Cogorno.
 15 minutes by train to Chiavari, a seaside town with a lovely historic centre, typical narrow streets, medieval porticos, old-fashioned shops and cafés.
 The Palazzo Rocca is an archaeological museum with a collection of Genoese paintings.
-By small coach into the hills to visit the Abbazia dei Fieschi which has a Romanesque church built by a Genoese family, an elegant example of local medieval architecture.
+By small coach into the hills to visit the Abbazia The Ligurian Coast continued dei Fieschi which has a Romanesque church built by a Genoese family, an elegant example of local medieval architecture.